 VIDIZMO DEMS helps organizations meet diverse data protection and privacy compliance obligations.
 Its role-based access control (RBAC), encryption at rest and in transit, and retention policies align with frameworks such as:

-- GDPR (General Data Protection Regulation) – for user consent, privacy, and right-to-access requirements.
+- GDPR (General Data Protection Regulation, Articles 17 and 25) – for user consent, privacy, and right-to-access requirements.

-- HIPAA (Health Insurance Portability and Accountability Act) – for protecting health-related evidence.
+- HIPAA (Health Insurance Portability and Accountability Act, 45 CFR 164.312) – for protecting health-related evidence.

 With these safeguards, DEMS acts not just as a storage solution but as a comprehensive compliance management platform — one that ensures sensitive evidence can be securely shared, analyzed, and presented in court without breaching privacy obligations.